mahiuddin-dev/mahiuddin-dev/README.md

 # About Me

-Hello, I'm Md Mahiuddin, a software engineer with a passion for clean code and best practices.
+Hello, I'm Md Mahiuddin, a developer with a passion for clean code and best practices.
 I have moderate backend development skills.
 I'm constantly seeking to learn and apply core software engineering architectures and principles for reliable system development.

 ## Skills